ethereum-optimism/design-docs/protocol/superchainerc20/superc20Redesign.md

 ## Summary

-This design doc evaluates the pros and cons of moving the interop specific functions from the [`SuperchainERC20` standard](https://github.com/ethereum-optimism/specs/blob/main/specs/interop/token-bridging.md) to the `L2StandardBridge`.
+This design doc evaluates the pros and cons of moving the interop specific functions from the [`SuperchainERC20` standard](https://github.com/ethereum-optimism/specs/blob/main/specs/interop/token-bridging.md) to a new `SuperchainERC20Bridge` predeploy.
 The goal of this document is to open up the discussion and ensure that the best design path is taken.

 ## The current design